bloodyowl/rescript-test/docs/docs/cli.md

 $ retest 'tests/*.mjs'
 ```

 Note here that we're using the `mjs` extension.
-This gives the runner infer the information about which extension you've specified in your compiler.
-It can be either of the following:
+This lets the runner infer which extension you've specified in your compiler.
+The extension can be any of the following:

 - `.bs.js`
 - `.js`